-Our community-led initiative proposal revises the City Charter “Chapter X – Park Development Limitations.”
-Chapter X was put into our City Charter in 1978 by a similar community-led initiative to protect Springbrook Park from being developed into a major athletic facility.
-The community voted overwhelmingly 3-1 to “preserve Springbrook Park as a natural area.”
+Measure 3-568 builds upon the City of Lake Oswego’s Charter “Chapter X – Park Development Limitation.”
+Chapter X was enacted bu citizen initiative in 1978 to protect Springbrook Park from being developed into a major athletic facility.
+Voters overwhelmingly approved to “preserve Springbrook Park as a natural area” buy a 3-1 margin.
 Springbrook Park is the ONLY natural area park protected in the City Charter.

 Measure 3-568 enhances and expands the existing Chapter X with improved development limitations and 15 additional natural parks.
 Additional natural parks may also be included by the City, a grantor, or voters by designating them as a “Nature Preserve.”

 Measure 3-568 was the ONLY citizen-initiated natural parks measure on the Lake Oswego November 2021 ballot.
 It was the only measure endorsed by two prominent environment and conservation organizations: Sierra Club and Oregon Wild.
 These organizations carefully reviewed the Citizens’ Measure 3-568 and City Council’s competing Measure 3-575 carefully and chose Measure 3-568 as the best to protect our natural habitats!